General FAQ

 What happens now?

-Your application will remain active until the start of the program on the first Monday in June.
-This means you could be offered admission if space becomes available in the program up to the first day of class.
+Your application stays active until the program begins on the last Tuesday in May.
+This means you could receive an offer of admission if a space opens up in the program before classes start.

 What are my chances for admission?

-Admission will be offered to alternates as those admitted: (1) Decline the offer, 2) Withdraw from the program, or 3) Fail to maintain eligibility for enrollment.
-This number is very fluid and varies each year.
+Admission will be offered to alternates as those admitted: 1) Decline the offer, 2) Withdraw from the program, or 3) Fail to maintain enrollment eligibility.
+This number varies widely and changes each year.

 What is my alternate number?